syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### outdentItem()
 {:#methods:outdentitem}

-To outdent a selected item in gantt
+To outdent a selected item in Gantt

 #### Example